Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Conclusions

 \section{Conclusions}

-In this paper, we revisit the security of federated large language models from the perspective of LoRA weights.
+In this paper, we revisit the security of federated large language models from the perspective of LoRA updates.
 Our analysis shows that FedLLM is highly vulnerable to malicious clients, while traditional statistical defenses fail under parameter-efficient fine-tuning.
-Based on this observation, we find that the separability of LoRA weights.
+We further find that LoRA updates exhibit separable patterns between benign and malicious updates.
 Motivated by this insight, we propose Safe-FedLLM, a lightweight and plug-and-play defense framework that leverages LoRA probing to suppress malicious updates during federated aggregation.
 Extensive experiments across multiple LLM backbones and varying malicious client ratios demonstrate that Safe-FedLLM consistently improves robustness against malicious attacks while preserving model utility.